Wang-Boxiang/Transferable-Selective-Virtual-Sensing-Active-Noise-Control/README.md

 </p>

-## Code Availability

-- **Current Status**: The code is currently private as the paper is under review.
-- **Release Plan**: We plan to open-source the code upon the official acceptance of our paper.
-Please check back for updates!

 ## Paper Information

 - Paper Title: Transferable Selective Virtual Sensing Active Noise Control Technique Based on Metric Learning
 - Authors: Boxiang Wang, Dongyuan Shi, Zhengding Luo, Xiaoyi Shen, Junwei Ji, Woon-Seng Gan
 - Submitted to: 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing

-## Anticipated Features

-Upon release, this repository will provide:
-- Implementation of Transferable Selective Virtual Sensing Active Noise Control Technique
-- Examples and test cases demonstrating the usage
-- Documentation on setup and operational guidelines

-## Future Updates

-Detailed instructions on how to set up and run the code, along with dependencies needed, will be added once the paper is accepted.

 ## Contact